 Park Hours and Ride opening times:

 Several areas of the park are within the fallout zone for the debris from the fireworks and therefore close shortly before the display to allow for guest safety.
 They do reopen after the area has been checked for firework debris, allowing for additional rides in the dark.
-These areas include Cloud Cuckoo Land, Dark Forest, X Sector and The Towers which normally close from 6:30pm.
+These areas include The World of David Walliams, Dark Forest, X Sector and The Towers which normally close from 6:30pm.
 Don’t forget to check the queue time boards for information on closing times for the queue-lines in these areas.

 As mentioned earlier the dark is a great time to experience some of the rides, we highly recommend Th13teen, The Smiler and Nemesis in the dark for their enhanced experience.
 Th13teen offers an almost pitch black ride into the forest, while Nemesis is bathed in red light and feels even faster than normal.